-Pitman is a product of Metropolitan’s training and development program.
-She began her employment as a Human Resources Analyst and through training, rotational learning and support of Metropolitan leadership was promoted to the most senior position in Human Resources Management.
-Prior to Metropolitan, Pitman worked in banking and computer software development, which included international HR assignments.
+Pitman is a product of Metropolitan’s succession planning initiatives.
+She began her employment as a Human Resources Analyst and through challenging opportunities, rotational learning and demonstrated strategic leadership, was promoted to the most senior position in Human Resources Management in 2015.
+Prior to Metropolitan, Pitman worked as an HR professional in banking and technology industries, which included international HR assignments.

 A California native and avid soccer player and fan, Pitman has a Master’s degree in Human Resources from Claremont Graduate University and a Bachelor’s degree in Psychology, with a minor in Human Resources, from Cal Poly Pomona.

-Lilly Shraibati is responsible for the acquisition, management and protection of all of Metropolitan’s Real Property Assets and for developing additional revenue generating opportunities related to real property management.
-In addition, her group provides support to key projects such as the Diamond Valley Lake Recreation and Development Project, the Bay-Delta Initiatives, the Regional Recycled Water Supply Program and the Right-of-Way and Infrastructure Protection Program.
+Shraibati is responsible for the acquisition, management and protection of all of Metropolitan's Real Property assets, as well as the development of additional revenue generating opportunities related to real property management.
+In addition, her group provides support to key District projects.

-Shraibati is a graduate of California State University at Northridge with a B.S. in Engineering, is a registered engineer in the State of California and holds a Grade 3 Distribution Operator’s Certificate.
-She is a founding board member of the Bonita Campbell Endowment for Women in Science and Engineering (WISE) at her alma mater, a member of the American Water Works Association and the American Society for Civil Engineers.
-She is also a volunteers for the Robotics Education and Competition Foundation, which advances interest in STEM education.
+Shraibati is a graduate of California State University at Northridge with a B.S. in Engineering, is a registered civil engineer in the State of California, and holds a Grade 3 Distribution Operator's Certificate.
+She is a founding board member of the Bonita Campbell Endowment for Women in Science and Engineering (WISE) at CSUN, a member of Achievement Rewards for College Scientists (ARCS) Foundation, a member of the American Water Works Association, and the American Society for Civil Engineers.
+She also volunteers for the Robotics Education and Competition Foundation, which advances interest in STEM education.

-Jim Green is the manager of Water System Operations at the Metropolitan Water District of Southern California.
-In this capacity, he oversees a staff of 950 employees responsible for operating and maintaining Metropolitan's conveyance, treatment, and distribution facilities; planning and scheduling water deliveries and power operations; ensuring compliance with water quality, safety, and environmental regulations; and responding to emergencies.
+Brent Yamasaki is the Chief of Operations and Group Manager of Water System Operations at the Metropolitan Water District of Southern California.
+In this capacity, he oversees a staff of over 900 employees responsible for operating and maintaining Metropolitan's Colorado River Aqueduct, distribution system and treatment facilities; planning and scheduling water deliveries and power operations; ensuring compliance with water quality and safety regulations; providing in-house manufacturing, construction and maintenance engineering services; and responding to emergencies.

 Sue Sims is group manager for External Affairs at the Metropolitan Water District of Southern California.
 She is responsible for managing the day-to-day operations of the group, including the Legislative Services Section, Media Services Section, Conservation and Community Services Section, Customer Services Unit, and External Affairs’ Business Management Team.